W4KRL/D1M-WX1-APRS-ThingSpeak/README.md

 ## Add these Libraries to the Arduino IDE:
 * BME280 by Tyler Glenn https://github.com/finitespace/BME280 - download as zip and use menu **Sketch | Include Library | Add .ZIP...**
 * hp_BH1750 by Stefan Armborst - use menu **Sketch | Include Libraries | Manage Libraries...** and search for hp_BH1750.
-The reference for this excellent library is at https://github.com/Starmbi/hp_BH1750
+The reference for this excellent, but complicated, library is at https://github.com/Starmbi/hp_BH1750

 ## Installation
 1. Click on the **Clone or download** button and select Download ZIP.
 The file will download as **D1M-WX1-APRS-ThingSpeak-master.zip**.